oppiliappan/site/posts/bash_harder_with_vim.md

 ```
 Instead of dropping into a new shell, just test it out directly from vim!

- - Yank the link into a register:
+ - Yank the line into a register:

  ```
 yy